valtimo-platform/valtimo-documentation/getting-started/exchange/building-blocks.md

 Building blocks are a collection of files, that can be used to supplement a process or other parts of an implementation.
 These can consist of forms, form flows, plugins, custom front-end, and back-end code.
 Unlike [process blueprints](blueprints.md), building blocks do not contain a process definition.
-For example, a plugin that allows sending messages via Slack.
+For example, a plugin that allows sending messages via Slack could be a building block.
 Building blocks can be found on GitHub [here](https://github.com/generiekzaakafhandelcomponent/Bouwblokken).

 How to create a building block from an existing project can be found [here](#creating-building-blocks).